cashubtc/awesome-cashu/README.md

 - [Safebox](https://github.com/trbouma/safebox) is a Python implementation of a Cashu wallet component that lives in nostr and is intended for use by services that need a custodial wallet for Lightning payments.
 Still experimental.
 - [Satoshi Pay](https://github.com/Codepocketdev/satoshi-pay-wallet) is a Cashu wallet built to serve African markets and the global Bitcoin community.
 It uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library and features a mobile-first PWA design.
 [Site](https://satoshipay.me).
 - [Sovran](https://github.com/SovranBitcoin) is a Cashu wallet for iOS.
-- [wallet.endfiat.money](https://wallet.endfiat.money/)is a Cashu web wallet.
+- [wallet.endfiat.money](https://wallet.endfiat.money/) is a Cashu web wallet.

 ## Wallets- On-Chain/Lightning Wallets